jeffreykeefer/Parkology/README.md

 - <b>Community engagement</b> on our Parkology website.
 Can you join our online community and check it out?
 Can you post or respond to a question or comment?
 Can you find other park advocates or community members near you?
 Can you find or suggest resources based on your interests?
 - <b>Global Sprint.</b> We are hoping to share and engage with community members during the Mozilla Global Sprint and would value your feedback whether we should apply to be a site host in New York City where we can work on Parkology and other local projects together.

+# Get involved
+If you think everyone should be within a 10-minute walk of a quality park, then please check out our code of conduct and our roadmap to discover how Parkology can help us all with local, community-based parks.

+# Contact us
+If you have any questions, comments, or feedback, please email Natalie or Jeffrey.
+Likewise you can also Tweet us at @garciajnatalie or @JeffreyKeefer.

+# Resources
+You may be interested in these open resources that inspired our work:
+- Open Leadership Training Series: Best Practices Working Open
+- What does it mean to ‘Work Open’ in Hive NYC?
+A Vision for Collective Organizational Learning Hive Research Lab (October 2014)
+- Open Leadership Practices: Open Leadership 101
+Links to our project documents:
+- Our Open Canvas (helps focus and define the project needs, goals, and strategy)
+- Code of Conduct
+- Roadmap